sbug51/KC-Riff/docs/gpu.md

 ### GPU Selection

-If you have multiple NVIDIA GPUs in your system and want to limit Ollama to use a subset, you can set `CUDA_VISIBLE_DEVICES` to a comma separated list of GPUs.
+If you have multiple NVIDIA GPUs in your system and want to limit kc-riff to use a subset, you can set `CUDA_VISIBLE_DEVICES` to a comma separated list of GPUs.
 Numeric IDs may be used, however ordering may vary, so UUIDs are more reliable.
 You can discover the UUID of your GPUs by running `nvidia-smi -L` If you want to